osplanning-data-standards/GTFS-PLUS/files/drive_access_ft.md

 `population_density`| Float, people per square mile per mile.
 Can be measured for the area within ¼ mile, or other.
 `retail_density`	| Float, employees per square mile per mile.
 Can be measured for the area within ¼ mile, or other.
 `auto_capacity`		| Float, vehicles per hour per mile.
 Can be measured for the actual roadway, an area within ¼ mile, or other.
-`indirecctness`		| Float, ratio of the manhattan distance to crow-fly distance.
+`indirectness`		| Float, ratio of the manhattan distance to crow-fly distance.